Scottish Land Court: Chairman

-The Chairman of the Scottish Land Court is also appointed President of the Lands Tribunal for Scotland, and has the same rank and tenure as a Senator of the College of Justice, but does not number as a member of the Court of Session.
+The Chairman of the Scottish Land Court is also appointed President of the Lands Tribunal for Scotland, and has the same rank, style and title and tenure as a Senator of the College of Justice, but does not number as a member of the Court of Session.
 The office of Chairman was created with the founding of the Scottish Land Court in 1991 under the Small Landholders (Scotland) Act 1911.
 The Chairman is legally qualified, and must satisfy the same eligibility criteria as a Senator: that is, they must have served at least five years as sheriff or sheriff principal, and have been either an advocate for five years, or a solicitor with five years rights of audience before the Court of Session or High Court of Justiciary, or been a Writer to the Signet for ten years (having passed the examination in civil law at least two years before application.)
 The Chairman is supported by a Deputy Chairman, who holds the office of advocate.

-As of January 2023, the Chairman of the Scottish Land Court is Lord Duthie who was appointed by the Monarch on 1 October 2014, having previously served as a Sheriff.
+As of January 2023, the chairman of the Scottish Land Court is Lord Duthie who was appointed by the monarch on 1 October 2014, having previously served as a sheriff.
 His nomination by First Minister Nicola Sturgeon was made following a recommendation of the Judicial Appointments Board for Scotland.
 At the same time he was also appointed by the Scottish Ministers as President of the Lands Tribunal for Scotland.